hshadman/hshadman.github.io/_posts/calculate_area_of_scatter_plot.md

-# Drawing a 'smooth' border around a two-dimensional scatter plot and calculate area.
+# Drawing a 'smooth' border around a two-dimensional scatter plot and calculating its area.

 This is a sample blog post.
 You can talk about all sorts of fun things here.